 Stay present

-It’s almost impossible to predict what the future holds, so ruminating about it is likely to do nothing more than use up precious energy, demotivate you and keep you in a constant state of anxiety.
+It’s almost impossible to predict what the future holds, so worrying about it is likely to do nothing more than use up precious energy, demotivate you and keep you in a constant state of anxiety.
 Therefore, creating a distinction between the things you can control and those you can’t can help with this.

 For example, you can’t control what other people in your life or the larger world do.
 So, instead, try to focus on what you can do today – whether that be giving 100% at work, looking after yourself mentally and physically, or taking time to do the things that make you happy.